DD4WH/SuperEars/README.md

   ![Super Ears by DD4WH](https://github.com/DD4WH/SuperEars/blob/main/Super_Ears_hardware_DD4WH_20260320_233321.jpg)

   ### Features:
-  * spatial sound pickup (3D), so you can locate the sound you want to hear
+  * spatial sound pickup (3D), so you can locate the sound you want to hear, it uses stereo headphones with attached mics on each ear
   * real time audio pitch shift by 1, 1.5 or 2 octaves
   * ultrasound heterodyne frequency shift (automatic or manual frequency adjustment)